libis/kadoc-omeka-s/modules/AdvancedSearch/README.md

 - `has_thumbnails` for items and medias.
 - `item_set_id` for medias.
 - `media_types` for items.
+- to search resource without template, class, item set, site and owner, search for the id `0`, for example, in a url, `resource_template_id=0`.

 ### Exclude properties

 To exclude properties to search in, use key `except`.
-For example, to search anywhere except in "bibo:content", that may contains ocr or full text, use this api query `https://example.org/api/items?property[0][except]=bibo:content&property[0][type]=in&property[0][text]=text to search`, or in internal api:
+For example, to search anywhere except in "bibo:content", that may contain ocr or full text, use this api query `https://example.org/api/items?property[0][except]=bibo:content&property[0][type]=in&property[0][text]=text to search`, or in internal api:

 ```php